velartrill/velartrill.github.io/orig/kestrel.md

 I rub my forehead.
 "I had to wade through four levels of effusive elders and I was invited to six different banquets before I managed to arrange an interview," I mutter.
 "I suppose I'll have to attend at least one of their parties to make up for this disaster. " I clasp my hands.
 "Near as I can make out, this is what happened.

 "There was a bloodbath.
 That much is true.
 However, it was not to the extent you were led to believe.
 Without leadership, your unit fragmented.
 A number of soldiers did fire into the group of prostesters.
-They were arned with automatic weapons and there were many injuries and deaths.
+They were armed with automatic weapons and there were many injuries and deaths.
 Some of your soldiers attempted to reason with the attackers.
 Some of the protesters ran.
 Others, mostly young men, swarmed the attacking soldiers to try and save their people.
 The Khmai border guards began returning fire.
 They were armed with rifles, but they only targeted the men who were shooting.
 The attackers were all killed, one by a shot in the back while attempting to flee.
 Accounts differ as to who killed her; no one seems to want to take responsibility.
+I don't personally care.

-"The border guard I spoke to on the Nationalist side said some of your men joined hers in gunning down the attackers."
+"The border guard I spoke to on the Nationalist side said some of your men joined hers in gunning down the attackers.
+She didn't know your name, but she spoke well of you.
+Asked me to pass on her thanks."
 I shake my head.
 "The poor girl was shattered, lieutenant.
 I don't think she'd ever taken a life before."

 "Her people will take care of her.
 She will be honored for a hero, I promise you that."